Your website is a gateway to your brand’s story, values, and product offerings

 Implement these steps for an effective website design/redesign strategy

 4 More Things to Implement for an Effective Website Design/Redesign Strategy

 1. Thoroughly Analyze Your Website

 Neglecting a thorough website analysis is a cardinal sin in web design.
-Before you embark on a website redesign journey, harness the power of tools like Google Analytics and heatmaps.
+Before you embark on a website redesign journey in 2024, harness the power of tools like Google Analytics and heatmaps.